blue2609/magellan_project/README.md

 docker-compose-up
 ```

-This will deploy 2 databases in 2 separate containers, `sftp_db` and `archive_db`.
+This will deploy 2 databases `sftp_db` and `archive_db` in 2 separate containers.
 Once the user receives a message saying

 ```
 LOG:  database system is ready to accept connections